-Article updated March 13, 2017 to reflect events and dates in 2017.
+Article updated March 12, 2022, to reflect events in April 2022.

-Berks Jazz Fest in Reading – March 31 – April 9
+Berks Jazz Fest in Reading – April 1-10

-Subaru Cherry Blossom Festival in Philadelphia – April 1-9
+Subaru Cherry Blossom Festival in Philadelphia – April 8-10

 You don’t need to leave Pennsylvania to enjoy blooming cherry blossom trees and Japanese culture.
 Instead, head to Philadelphia for the annual Subaru Cherry Blossom Festival.

 For more information on this great event, head over to the festival’s website.

 Steel City Con in Monroeville – April 8-10

 Steel City Con returns to the Monroeville Convention Center near Pittsburgh this April and is sure to be a fun time.

 Steel City Con offers the chance to meet dozens of celebrities and attendees in 2022 including Chevy Chase, Christie Brinkley, Randy Quaid, Christina Ricci, and dozens more.
 There will also be hundreds of vendors, Q&A panels, and much more.

 For more information, visit the convention’s website.